alexhokl/notes/vim.md

 - <kbd>,</kbd><kbd>c</kbd><kbd>a</kbd> to invoke code actions
 - <kbd>]</kbd><kbd>m</kbd> to jump to the next method/property
 - <kbd>[</kbd><kbd>m</kbd> to jump to the previous method/property
-- `:copen` to open a quickfix window
-- `:cc 2` to select the second option in a quickfix window
-- `:ccl` to close the quickfix window
 - `:OmniSharpRunTest` to run unit test of the test method containing the current cursor
 - `:OmniSharpRunTestsInFile` to run unit tests in the current file